ros-navigation/navigation2/nav2_smac_planner/README.md

 - Ackermann, car, and car-like robots
 - High speed or curvature constrained robots (as to not flip over, skid, or dump load at high speeds)
 - Arbitrary shaped, non-circular differential or omnidirectional robots requiring SE2 collision checking with constrained curvatures

-The `SmacPlannerLattice` is designed to work with:
-- Arbitrary shaped, non-circular differential or omnidirectional robots requiring SE2 collision checking using the full capabilities of the drivetrain

 The `SmacPlanner2D` is designed to work with:
 - Circular, differential or omnidirectional robots